NodePackages/Events/README.md

 # Events
 Inspired by Laravel and Node.js.
-Events help you to integrate an event and listener mechanism right into the application.
-Did we mention it's flexible?
-Register and emit events, Your Way!
+Events help you to integrate an event and listener mechanism right into the **Javascript** or **Node.js application**.
+Did we mention it's flexible? **Register and emit events, Your Way!** and *Not to forget, It's Typescript Ready*.

 ## Installation
 Installing Events is just one command.